Food history from the year you were born

 1978: Ben & Jerry's founders take ice cream-making course

 A $5 correspondence course taught Jerry Greenfield and Ben Cohen everything they needed to know about starting an ice cream empire in 1978.
-Later that year, they’d open their first Ben & Jerry’s scoop shop in Vermont, and the rest is history.
+Later that year, they opened their first Ben & Jerry's scoop shop in Vermont,.

-While two different chefs claim to have invented the California Roll, Los Angeles-based Ken Seusa scored the first documentation of this type of sushi in an article from the Associated Press in 1979.
+While multiple chefs claim to have invented the California roll, Los Angeles-based Ken Seusa scored the first documentation of this type of sushi in an article from The Associated Press in 1979.
 The all-American creation, which puts the seaweed inside the roll, is an unconventional take on sushi.

 1980: Modified-atmosphere packaging becomes available

 The 1980s saw the introduction of modified-atmosphere packaging in food production.
-The technique flushes the insides of food packages with nitrogen gas to help protect the products from spoilage, freezer burn, and weight loss, according to the Institute of Food Technologists.
+The technique flushes the insides of food packages with nitrogen gas to help protect the products from spoilage, freezer burn, and weight loss.

 1981: Lean Cuisine sells out

 Lean Cuisine sold so quickly when it was launched in 1981 that its parent company, Nestle, was forced to ration the meals among retailers.
-The under-300-calorie entrees tripled sales projections in their first year.
+The under-300-calorie entrees tripled sales projections in their first year on the market.

 1982: Diet Coke enters the market

-Microwave popcorn became a sensation when it made its way to supermarket shelves across the U.S. in 1983, according to The New York Times.
+Microwave popcorn became a sensation when it made its way to supermarket shelves across the U.S. in 1983.
 By 1986, sales of the movie night snack would hit $250 million.

 1984: Rosa Mexicano whips up tableside guacamole